Kha/vimpdb/README.rst

     $ /Applications/MacVim.app/Contents/MacOS/Vim --serverlist
     VIM

-When a VIM instance with ``clientserver`` support is running, you can find its name by issuing the following command at the VIM prompt::
+When a GVIM instance with ``clientserver`` support is running, you can find its name by issuing the following command at the VIM prompt::

     :echo v:servername

+To start a non GUI VIM server instance, use the --servername argument.

 UDP Port - ``port``
 -------------------